Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles: Summary

 \section{Summary}

-Due to magnetic field line curvature scattering(FLCS), charged particle scattering is essential to non-adiabatic particle dynamics.
-Moreover, it might be responsible for the loss of energetic particles into the upper atmosphere.
-In this work, we investigated the effects of field line curvature scattering on radiation belt and ring current particles quantitatively in a realistic magnetic field.
-Fully relativistic test particle simulations were performed to test the accuracy of the analytic model from \citeA{Birmingham1984}, and the global diffusion coefficients and decay time distribution of field line curvature scattering are calculated by the analytical model for both electrons and protons.
-Furthermore, the relative importance of the loss of particles between resonant scattering by waves and curvature scattering is compared.
-The main conclusions are listed as follows: \begin{enumerate} \item Electrons with the energy of 1 MeV and below could be effect by curvature scattering at a large distance($ R > 8Re $) and at midnight during the active period($Kp > 6$).
-However, the decay time of sub-MeV electrons is too long($ > 1 $day) to explain the fast loss of relativistic electrons.
-On the other hand, for the ultra-relativistic electron(4 MeV), the curvature scattering region drifts toward the earth($ R > 7 Re $) and covers wider at night-side compared with sub-MeV electrons.
-Estimation of 4MeV decay time shows that they could be loss at the rate of the order of minutes to hours.
+Charged particle scattering due to magnetic field line curvature (FLC) scattering plays a crucial role in non-adiabatic particle dynamics.
+Furthermore, it may contribute to the loss of energetic particles into the upper atmosphere.
+This study quantitatively investigates the effects of FLC scattering on radiation belt and ring current particles in a realistic magnetic field.
+We conducted fully relativistic test particle simulations to validate the accuracy of the analytical and empirical models proposed by \citeA{Birmingham1984} and \citeA{Young2002}, respectively.
+Using the empirical model by \citeA{Young2002}, we calculated the diffusion coefficients and decay time distribution of FLC scattering for both electrons and protons as a function of energy, local time, radial distance, and geomagnetic activity level.
+Additionally, we compare the relative significance of particle loss due to resonant scattering by waves and FLC scattering.
+The main findings can be summarized as follows: \begin{enumerate} \item Electrons with energies about hundreds keV can experience the effects of FLC scattering at large distances $R > 8\,R_\text{E}$ and during the active period ($Kp = 6$) at midnight.
+In the case of ultra-relativistic electrons (several MeV), the FLC scattering region shifts closer to Earth $R = 6\,R_\text{E}$ and exhibits a wider area of importance in terms of electron loss on the night side, compared to sub-MeV electrons.
+Estimation of the decay time for 2.5 MeV electrons indicates that they can be lost within seconds to minutes.

-\item Compared with electrons, curvature scattering is more effective for protons.
-Ring current energy protons(50-100keV) could be affected by curvature scattering at $ R > 6Re $ during the active period($Kp > 4$).
-They can be lost on the order of hours, which is close to the time scale ring current decay during the recovery phase of the magnetic storm.
-Therefore, the curvature scattering could act as an effective mechanism to precipitate ring current protons.
+\item In comparison to electrons, protons are more significantly affected by FLC scattering due to a significantly larger gyro-radius.
+Protons with energies in the ring current range (hundreds of keV) can experience the effects of FLC scattering at distances less than $6\,R_\text{E}$ during the active period $Kp = 6$.
+The loss of these protons can occur within minutes, which is comparable to the timescale of ring current decay during the recovery phase of a magnetic storm.
+Hence, the FLC scattering can serve as an efficient mechanism for the precipitation of ring current protons during disturbed periods.

-\item The relative contribution of curvature scattering is far less than chorus waves for MeV electron in the region of $ R < 7 Re $.
-While, for ring current protons(100, 500keV) at $R = 6$ midnight with $Kp =6$, the influence of curvature scattering is comparable to or even more significant than EMIC waves.
-This result further implies that curvature scattering plays a vital role in the loss of ring current protons. \end{enumerate}